Creator of the bionic ear, the Cochlear Implant, Professor Graeme Clark discusses his life and career.

 My prime interest is my wife and family rather than work alone, I never worked on Sundays and my wife and children, we have five children, and now have got 11 grandchildren.
 People don't know that there's a private element to all of this, so you've got to not only do the work and be creative and do the hard yards, but you need to do some different hard yards.
 And if the family works well, that's a blessing.

 I had a great time when Peter Wegner invited me to sit for the portrait, I was intrigued when he started to paint, that he looked in a mirror so he could see me upside-down and that helped him to get the facial features right, which he did a good job with.
 I must say I had a little input.
 Not only was I an ear, nose, and throat surgeon interested in the ears, but I spent quite a lot of time passionate about nose surgery and I thought it would be helpful to him if I gave him a little bit of advice about certain anatomical features about my nose.
 Actually I did quite a bit to tell Peter how to get the nose right.
-The pose pantomime has certainly to put the bionic ear in the picture, I think was a stroke of importance.
+The pose partly mine, partly his.
+And certainly to put the bionic ear in the picture, I think was a stroke of importance.
 I used to, for relaxation, paint, so that was also interesting, seeing how he did the painting.
 I'm sure creativity is very important in scientific discoveries.
 I think I inherited some creativity from my mother and my practical approach from my father.
 He was more of a scientific type of person.
 Mum was more the creative person.
-Maybe I got a bit of both, we needed it.
+Maybe I got a bit of both, I needed it.